roVer-HM/crownet-testbed/README.md

 # Crownet Testbed - ARC-DSA
+**Note**: This testbed is designed for research purposes and requires proper network infrastructure and Raspberry Pi cluster setup for full functionality.

 A testbed for evaluating Adaptive Rate Control for Decentralized Sensing Applications (ARC-DSA).
 This project implements a Spring Boot–based testbed running on multiple Raspberry Pi nodes to conduct network load experiments and evaluate the ARC-DSA algorithm.